 - II.
-Additional 4K-bit secured OTP for unique identifier: to provide 4K-bit One-Time Program area for setting device unique serial number Which may be set by factory or system maker.
-Please refer to "Table 3.
-4K-bit Secured OTP Definition". - Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 4K-bit secured OTP by entering 4K-bit secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting 4K-bit secured OTP mode by writing EXSO command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
-Please refer to table of "Security Register Definition" for security register bit definition and "Table 3.
-4K-bit Secured OTP Definition" for address range definition. - Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
-While in 4K-bit Secured OTP mode, array access is not allowed.
+Additional 4K-bit secured OTP for unique identifier: to provide 4K-bit one-time program area for setting device unique serial number Which may be set by factory or system customer.
+Please refer to table 3.
+4K-bit secured OTP definition. - Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 4K-bit secured OTP by entering 4K-bit secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting 4K-bit secured OTP mode by writing EXSO command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
+Please refer to table of "security register definition" for security register bit definition and table of "4K-bit secured OTP definition" for address range definition. - Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
+While in 4K-bit secured OTP mode, array access is not allowed.